AccessabilityContactSelect language: DE

 Quantum sensors and quantum measurement technology are characterized by their precision and sensitivity.
 Even a single qubit can be enough to deliver more precise data than conventional sensors.
 This makes information accessible that previously could not be obtained or could only be obtained at great expense.
+Discover the latest quantum sensors at the World of Quantum!

 The ultra-precise sensor and measuring systems make use of quantum mechanical phenomena such as the entanglement of individual atoms and photons.
 This allows the smallest changes in the environment to be recorded, be it changes in magnetic or electric field strengths, temperatures, pressures or frequencies, or even rotational, acceleration or gravitational forces.